KennedyPattersonTAMU/Klandle-Assignment_02/README.md

 <!-- Abstract -->
 ## Abstract
 This project is a study looking to find the best method to simulate the effect of a melting candle in a detailed mesh object, specifically the face of a Klansman.
-The results will inspire the design of the Klandle monster in my MFA Capstone Project, a video game called Haint.
+The simulations will be done in 3 iterations.
+The first analyzing how a candle melts, the second, how to maintain structure in a melting simulation, and the last will combine the 2 for a combined structured, yet accurate result.
+The results of this study will inspire the design of the Klandle monster in my MFA Capstone Project, a video game called Haint.

 <!-- Introduction and Related Works -->
 ## Introduction and Related Works